synsense/sinabs/docs/speck/overview.md

 Where 128Ki neuron exceeds any available neuron memory contrains among 9 layers, thus this layer **CANNOT** be deployed on the chip

+If neuron and kernel memories exceeds the hardware resources, when trying to map the layer a "No valid mapping" error will be thrown.
+When working with Speck and Conv2D layers, we offer a tool to help you to validate if the layer can be mapped: :ref:`utils.validate_memory_mapping_speck()`.

 #### Leak operation

 Each layer includes a leak generation block, which will update all the configured neuron states with provided leak values with a clock reference signal.
 Checkout the [tutorial](notebooks/leak_neuron) on how to use leak feature.